oxcompsoc/learntocode/session1/README.md

 The [Oxford University Computer Society][compsoc] was founded in 1978, making it one of the oldest university computing societies in the country.
-Today we host regular talks from large companies, geek nights each Saturday, and Learn to Code each Hilary Term.
+Today we host regular talks from large companies, socials each Saturday, and Learn to Code each Hilary Term.
 Later this term we'll be celebrating our 40th anniversary with a dinner welcoming back former members.